IceHe/lib/mac/initialize.md

 #### Key Repeat

-How to enable:
+How to enable :

-1. Run the command:
+1. Run the command :

     ```bash
     defaults write -g ApplePressAndHoldEnabled -bool false